Alwatr/nitrobase/packages/reference/README.md

 **Extremely Fast and Compact JSON-Based In-Memory Database with Nginx Integration**

 Nitrobase is a blazingly fast, lightweight database built on JSON.
 It stores data entirely in memory for lightning-quick access, while also providing a JSON file backup for persistence.
-You can easily serve your data over the web using the high-performance accelerated Nginx server.
+You can easily serve your data over the web using our high-performance accelerated Nginx server.

 ## Key Features